maxmcd/wasabi-archive/readme.md

 Wasabi is a webassembly runtime built using [Cranelift](https://github.com/cranestaion/cranelift) and [Wasmtime](https://github.com/cranestaion/wasmtime).

 Currently Wasabi runs Go programs compiled to webassembly and provides some access to underlying system resources.
-Go wasm progams rely on the browser context and [this execution file](https://github.com/golang/go/blob/release-branch.go1.12/misc/wasm/wasm_exec.js).
+Go wasm programs rely on the browser context and [this execution file](https://github.com/golang/go/blob/release-branch.go1.12/misc/wasm/wasm_exec.js).
 Wasabi mocks out (almost) all of the functionality in this file with a few caveats:

  - There is no filesystem access at the moment (other than writing to stdout)
  - No Go standard library networking functionality is supported.
 Limited networking is provided by [a separate library](https://godoc.org/github.com/maxmcd/wasabi)